kevinbond/whats_in_that_drink/README.md

 There will be many ways to create these drinks so the application will iterate through all of them depending on how you answer the following question -

-⋅⋅*"Would you like to see the next drink?"
+⋅⋅* "Would you like to see the next drink?"

- ⋅⋅⋅If you answer with 'yes', you will see the next drink in line.
+⋅⋅⋅ If you answer with 'yes', you will see the next drink in line.
- ⋅⋅⋅Otherwise, you can start preparing your cocktail with perciscion!
+⋅⋅⋅ Otherwise, you can start preparing your cocktail with perciscion!